Poolwerx recruits Responsible Pool Persons this summer

 “We all need to be diligent in keeping our pools – and the people in it – safe.
 Poolwerx’s Responsible Pool Person campaign helps ensure someone is always supervising, without distraction.”

-To ensure your pool party goes off without a hitch this summer, Poolwerx have provided their top safety tips to check off before you dive in.
+To ensure your pool party goes off without a hitch this summer, Poolwerx have provided their top safety tips:

 - Ensure your pool is safe and secure – check that all gates, fences, and latches are in perfect working condition.

-- Ensure no climbables near the fence – any furniture that leans against the pool fence can act as a ladder for young kids to scale fences without parental knowledge.
-Ensure the space around the pool is clear at all times.
+- Make sure no climbables are near the fence.
+Such as, furniture leaning against the pool fence which can act as a ladder for young kids.
+The space around the pool needs to be clear at all times.

 - Maintain pool water health – make sure your pool water is healthy and clear.

 - Reduce distraction and remove glass – no glass or drinks should be around the pool when in use.
 Don’t get distracted by your phone when children are in the pool area.